meizabel/documentation/contribute/README.md

 ### Spine Documentation

+This Spine Event Engine documentation is build using [GitBook](https://www.gitbook.com/).
-If you'd like to help us improving [Spine Documentation](https://github.com/SpineEventEngine/documentation), you can do it in few ways:
+If you'd like to help us improving the [Documentation](https://github.com/SpineEventEngine/documentation), you can do it in few ways.

+####Leave a Comment
+If you’d like to suggest a better definition or comment on some fact — it’s easy through GitBook “Discussions”.
-1. **Leave a comment** .
-Comments are tracked as “Discussions” in GitBook.
-You can add a comment 2.by hovering  the paragraph you'd like to share your thoughts about, and  click `+` sing to open “New Discussion” All comments are tracked and reviewed weekly.
+1. Hover the paragraph you'd like to comment on, and  click `+` sing to open “New Discussion”.

-This documentation is build using [GitBook](https://www.gitbook.com/)
+2. Click “Post”.
+That’s it!

+All comments reviewed and processed weekly by our tech writing team.

+#### Add Your article

 master : This branch is in production.